How to Write a Letter of Intent for a Job (with Examples)

 While talking about past experiences, you should mention the relevant position and the work experience you had and avoid criticizing the past employer.
 It may cast a negative impression on the recruiter.

-It is also essential that you indicate what position you are referring to and the reasons you can perform it correctly.
-One of the purposes of a letter of intent is to show why you wants to join a company, so it’s essential to be relevant and precise, therefore always mention the exact managerial titles such as “Administrative Officer” or “Sales Executive”.
+It is also essential that you indicate what position you are referring to and the reasons why you can perform it correctly.
+One of the purposes of it is to show why you want to join a company, so it’s essential to be relevant and precise; therefore, always mention the exact managerial titles, such as “Administrative Officer” or “Sales Executive.”

 Don’t mention the desired salary

-The desired salary is usually discussed during or in some cases after the job interview; therefore, don’t mention it in the letter of intent that shows your interest in the company and the job position.
+The desired salary is usually discussed during or, in some cases, after the job interview; therefore, don’t mention it in the letter that shows your interest in the company and the job position.

 Include a reference